thiagotmdev/Desafio-NFT-com-HTML-e-CSS/Readme.md

 ### What I learned

-I can learn a way to make a layout of card with a qrcode inside it and training my skills of css.
+I can learn a way to make a layout of a nfy card and training my skills of css.

 ## Author
 Name: Thiago Mendes - thiagotmdev